JasonDClarke/carousel/README.md

 anim-noMove-hop (extra animations)
 ```

+Animations are accessed from css by class name.
+It is possible to define your own animations.
+Make sure that the "left" attribute of the .carouselImage class is explicitly set throughout the animation.

-## Choices for choosing next image
+## Choices for choosing next image (newPicIndexFn)

 ```
 goLeft